FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Advanced/part4.md

 # Workflows and how to link DFT and beyond-DFT calculations

 This part contains the basic knowledge on understanding and learning to use NOMAD workflows, and its relation with DFT and beyond-DFT (GW, BSE, DMFT, etc.) methodologies.
-You will use a ficticious example of a simulation workflow, where the [files and folder structure](https://www.fairmat-nfdi.eu/uploads/Area%20C/example_files.zip) is:
+You will use a ficticious example of a simulation workflow with the following files and folder structure:
 ```
 .
 ├── pressure1